rohitjha20iitk/Placements/oops.md

 20)  How can we differentiate overloading of pre and post increment ? </br>
      In post increment overloading we write "int" word in arguments to differentiate it with pre increment operator overloading.
 21)  What is inheritance ? </br>
      Inheritance is acquiring properties of another class.
 Inheritance reduces duplicate code, increases code reusability and it helps in better organisation of code.
+It is        used to achieve runtime polymorphism.
 22)  What happens if we we execute " derived d" and the derived class has no constructor ? </br>
      If derived class has no constructor then it will call the constructor of base class (ONLY APPLICABLE FOR DEFAULT CONSTRUCTOR)
 23)  What happens if we we execute " derived d(9)" and the derived class has no parameterised constructor ? </br>